Mesut Ozil has announced his retirement from professional football, with the former Arsenal midfielder calling time on his career.

 Widely regarded as the Premier League’s best creative talent at present, Kevin De Bruyne ranks second for the most chances created in a Premier League season following a brilliant individual campaign in 2019/20.

-De Bruyne has set extraordinary creative standards since returning to the Premier League with Manchester City in 2015, becoming the fastest player in history to reach 50 assists and moving into the division’s all-time top 10 following a wonderful outside-of-the-foot cross to John Stones in midweek.
+De Bruyne has set extraordinary creative standards since returning to the Premier League with Manchester City in 2015, becoming the fastest player in history to reach 50 assists and moving into the division’s all-time top five creators.

-De Bruyne equalled the Premier League’s single season assist record last season to be named as the PFA Player of the Year, providing 20 assists after creating an astonishing 136 chances throughout the campaign.
+De Bruyne equalled the Premier League’s single season assist record in 2019/20 to be named as the PFA Player of the Year, as he provided 20 assists from an astonishing 136 chances created throughout the campaign.

 Mesut Ozil – 146 chances created (2015/16)

-Mesut Ozil departs the Premier League holding the record for most chances created in a single season, the midfielder’s brilliant 2015/16 season the zenith of his Arsenal career.
+Mesut Ozil retires from football holding the Premier League record for most chances created in a single season, with the midfielder’s brilliant 2015/16 campaign the zenith of his Arsenal career.

-The German was sensational throughout the campaign to be named as Arsenal’s Player of the Season and be shortlisted for the division’s Player of the Year accolades, his 19 assists seeing him fall just short of equalling the all-time record set by Thierry Henry and later matched by Kevin De Bruyne.
+The German was sensational to be named as Arsenal’s Player of the Season, as his 19 assists saw him shortlisted for the division’s Player of the Year accolades.

 🔙 Throwback to this Mesut Ozil goal against Ludogorets back in 2016.